 In addition to high acoustic standards, other considerations included purpose-designed roof trusses capable of supporting a 20,000 kg load, and advanced mechanical systems for theatrical smoke removal.

 Distinct in scale and capability, the sound stages are unique in being the only Green Star rated film studios in New Zealand.
-Meeting the 4 Green Star Design and As-Built NZ v1.0 certified rating, the project has met best practice sustainability benchmarks.
+Meeting the 4 Green Star As-Built NZ v1.0 certified Built rating, the project has met best practice sustainability benchmarks.
 Such initiatives include concrete and steel materials with a high percentage of recycled content, responsible site waste management and sustainable product selections.